 How to Recognise Bed Bugs?

-Knowing what to look for is the first stage in the control of bed bugs.
+Knowing how to recognise bed bugs is the first stage in the control of bed bugs.

 Adult bed bugs resemble the colour and shape of an apple seed.
 They can be smaller if immature, or if they have not recently fed.